cfazilleau/CFaz.dev/content/en/posts/a-first-experience-with-the-switch-devkit.md

 - The Lightweight render pipeline.

-This is a preview package that appeared with the 2019 version.1 of unity, it was created to obtain more performance than the classic rendering pipeline on platforms such as mobiles. weak configuration.
+This is a preview package that appeared with the 2019 version.1 of unity, it was created to obtain more performance than the classic rendering pipeline on platforms such as mobiles or machines with a weak configuration.
 We made this choice based on the performance offered by the console, close to that of a high-end smartphone.

 - The "Input System" package.